 Learn how OpenWebAnalytics and Prisme Analytics differ in their key features, development activity, technology stack and community adoption, so you can decide which of these web analytics is best for you.

-OpenWebAnalytics appears to have several advantages over Prisme Analytics, particularly in popularity and maturity.
+OpenWebAnalytics appears to have several advantages over Prisme Analytics, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS.
 However, they differ in their additional technology choices: OpenWebAnalytics uses PHP while Prisme Analytics leverages Bash, Typescript, JSX, Golang.